s-weigand/python-tools-for-students/docs/getting_started.rst

 Yet another bonus of ``conda`` is that it has a build pipeline in place, which allows to install all packages from binary (no compiling needed from your side, which at times can be pretty time consuming).
-Download the installer from the official website of  `Anaconda`_, follow the instructions and you will be good to go.
+Download the installer from the official `Anaconda website`_, follow the instructions and you will be good to go.

 .. note::